 Students will receive one POL 981 grade at the end of spring term that is a weighted average of fall (30%) and spring (70%) JIW grades.
 The POL 981 grade will account for 15%.

-Students may not submit independent work to your advisor for credit; it must be submitted following our instructions, which time-stamps and logs its arrival.
-Exceptions or extensions for independent work cannot be granted by an advisor; they must be approved by the Director of Undergraduate Studies in conjunction with your residential college dean.
+Students may not submit independent work to your adviser for credit; it must be submitted following our instructions, which time-stamps and logs its arrival.
+Exceptions or extensions for independent work cannot be granted by an adviser; they must be approved by the Director of Undergraduate Studies in conjunction with your residential college dean.
 Extensions are seldom granted except for serious, documented emergencies -- and in no case can extensions or exceptions violate the policies of the Office of the Dean of the College.

 Remember that independent work must be submitted with your name and date beneath the University Honor Code pledging compliance.